sparesparrow/sparrow-ai-tech/README.md

 2. Open this project folder in VS Code.
 3. When prompted, "Reopen in Container".
 VS Code will build the container and install all dependencies.
 4. Both frontend and backend code can be developed and tested inside the container:
-   - **Frontend (Track A):** Work on React/Astro components, layouts, and styles in `src/`.
-   - **Backend (Track B):** Work on automation, CI/CD, API endpoints, and tests as described in `TODO.md`.
-5. The devcontainer comes pre-configured with recommended extensions for Astro, React, ESLint, Prettier, and Cypress.

-### Ports
-- The Astro/Vite dev server runs on port 3000 (forwarded by default).

-### Parallel Agent Workflow
-- Both agents can work simultaneously in the same environment, following the roadmap in `TODO.md` and the rules in `@track-a-frontend.mdc` and `@track-b-backend.mdc`.

----